-Agency submits that it conducted the RIF in accordance with the D.C.
+Agency submits that it conducted the RIF in accordance with D.C.
 Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of the RIF.
 Agency also notes that 1) Employee failed to state a cognizable claim for relief; 2) Employee's claims regarding funding, and the Retention Register are incorrect; 3) Agency's Director William Howland met with SWEEP employees on April 1, 2011, to discuss the Agency's budget and the possibility that there would be RIFs; and 4) Employee has not identified any error in the Retention Register.
-Agency further submits that it eliminated twelve (12) out of the seventeen (17) positions in Employee's Competitive Level.
-And based on Employee's Service Computation Date ("SCD"), Employee was the last employee on the Retention Register, and as such, his position was eliminated.
+Agency further submits that it eliminated twelve (12) out of the seventeen (17) positions in Employee's Competitive Level according to seniority.

-In this matter.
-Agency has submitted Employee's most recent SF-50 which highlights that Employee was reinstated effective October 1, 2011, and the RIF which was effective September 30, 2011 was cancelled.
-Apart from the Petition for Appeal, Employee has since failed to submit any documentary evidence to prove that he still has a legally cognizable interest in the outcome of this matter.
+In this matter, Agency has submitted Employee's most recent SF-50 which highlights that Employee was reinstated effective October 1, 2011, and the RIF, which was effective September 30, 2011, was cancelled.
+Moreover, apart from the Petition for Appeal, Employee has since failed to submit any documentary evidence to prove that she still has a legally cognizable interest in the outcome of this matter.
 Accordingly, I conclude that this matter is moot because there is no other available remedy that Employee has not already received.
-13